 |Punky: the doll!|

 After NBC cancelled the show, it was used later in 1987 to replace their cancelled pre-teen show, 2 Hip 4 TV.
 In 1989, the series was included as a rotating feature along with DiC Entertainment’s Beverly Hills Teens to pad out DiC’s Maxie’s World syndication package.
 Among the collectibles made available for the show was a lunchbox by Thermos, a series of coloring books and a paper doll book by Golden Books, and a read-along book by Tele-Story.

 |Punky on VHS.|

 In 1985, various episodes were released on several VHS tapes by Celebrity Home Entertainment.
 Between 2004 and 2008, Shout!
 Factory released all four seasons of the live show.
 Included as special features were episodes of the animated series split between them.
-“The Shoe Must Go On” is the only episode missing as Shout! ran into rights issues with the licensed song “Axel F” by Harold Faltermeyer.
-In 2009, Cartoon Network’s Robot Chicken parodied the cartoon with Frye returning to voice her character.
-Seth Grew took over as Henry while Tom Kane filled in as Glomer.
+“The Shoe Must Go On” was the only episode missing as Shout! ran into rights issues with the licensed song “Axel F” by Harold Faltermeyer.
+However, in 2021 they released the complete series with the indication that it included all episodes of the cartoon.
+Cartoon Network’s Robot Chicken parodied the cartoon in two episodes with Frye returning to voice her character.
+Seth Green took over as Henry while Tom Kane filled in as Glomer.